Links

 Use Case + Scale: The Artec family is mostly recommended for scanning objects medium-sized objects where a high level of accuracy is required.
 Best practice is walking around the stationary object to be scanned.

 Time: Overall scanning time can be varied based on object size and complexity, on top of time needed for post-processing with Artec Studio.
-A simple object with automated settings can be completed within 10-20 minutes, however best practice can take upwards of 6 hours.
+A simple object with automated settings can be completed within 10-20 minutes, however best practice can take upwards a few hours.

 Ease of Use: This is potentially the most difficult method of digital reconstruction, it may take a few hours to get comfortable with the hardware and software environment, but once the basics are learned, the software and hardware is quite intuitive.